Wellcome Institutional Strategic Support Fund (ISSF)

 This fund is managed by a Steering Committee which is chaired by the UCD Vice-President for Research, Innovation and Impact Prof Orla Feely.
 The Steering Committee is comprised of: Directors of relevant Research Institutes Colleges; Representative Heads of Schools (or senior representatives) under the Personalised & Translational Medicine and One Health Remit; Health Research Partner; Research Careers Manager; and Director of Research Finance and Operations.

-- The Medical Humanities and Social Sciences Collaborative Scheme is now open.
-The deadline for applications is Friday, 29th September 2017 at 5pm.
+- The Clinical Primer is now open for 2018.
+The deadline for applications is Friday, 28th September 2018 at 5pm.
 Please click here for further details and to apply.

 - Press Release: University College Dublin Announces New €2.2 Million Strategic Fund to Support Health-Related Researchers